WHAT IS A LIPID?

 Lipids are fatty acids and their derivatives, and substances related biosynthetically or functionally to these compounds.

 This treats cholesterol (and plant sterols) as a lipid, and could be interpreted to include bile acids, tocopherols and certain other compounds.
 It also enables classification of such compounds as gangliosides as lipids, although they are more soluble in water than in organic solvents.
-However, it does not include such natural substances as steroidal hormones, petroleum products, some fat-soluble vitamins, most polyketides, carotenoids or simple terpenes, except in rare circumstances.
+However, it need not include such natural substances as steroidal hormones, petroleum products, most polyketides, and some carotenoids or simple terpenes, except in rare circumstances.

 If "lipids" are defined in this way, fatty acids must be defined also.
 They are compounds synthesised in nature via condensation of malonyl coenzyme A units by a fatty acid synthase complex.
 They usually contain even numbers of carbon atoms in straight chains (commonly C14 to C24), and may be saturated or unsaturated; they can also contain other substituent groups.